 According to the World Health Organization, close to 800 000 people die by suicide every year.
 Furthermore, for each suicide, there are more than 20 suicide attempts.
 Suicides and suicide attempts not only affect the individuals but also have a ripple effect that impacts on families, friends, colleagues, communities and societies.
 It is important to remember that suicides are preventable.
 Much can be done to prevent suicide at individual, community and national levels.

-While we are discussing mental health and suicide prevention, issues about suicide among people with disabilities are assumed and overlooked.
+While we are discussing mental health and suicide prevention, issues about suicide among persons with disabilities are assumed and overlooked.
 People with disabilities are at higher risks of suicide and suicide attempts.
-Research shows that it is quite common for people with disabilities to struggle with mental health issues but this is not usually directly caused by their disabilities.
+Research shows that it is quite common for persons with disabilities to struggle with mental health issues but this is not usually directly caused by their disabilities.

-1) Physical isolation - people with disabilities may often be limited to how they interact and relate with the physical environment.
+1) Physical isolation - persons with disabilities may often be limited to how they interact and relate with the physical environment.
 Limitations caused by Infrastructure, access to public and private places.

 It is worth noting that whereas all people go through life challenges, these may remain amplified for persons with disabilities who must navigate inaccessible environments as well as attitudinal barriers.